WDI-SEA/react-development-course-materials/06-Applied Practice/01-exploring-documentation-lecture.md

 ![](assets/facebook-rendering.png)

-Click on "Docs".
+Click on "Docs."

 The navigation bar contains:
 - Getting started guide.
 - Main concepts.
 - Advanced guides.
-- API Reference.
+- API reference.

 <aside class="notes">

 **Talking points**:

 - Let's dive in.
-Click on "Docs".
+Click on "Docs."
 - On the right is a navigation bar containing a getting started guide, main concepts, advanced guides, and an API reference (as well as how to contribute, which you could do some day).
 - Under "Main Concepts," click on "Rendering Elements."
 Read through the page, paying attention to the examples.
 Hopefully, this is all review and relatively straightforward.
 - Congratulations!
 You've read a page of React.js documentation.